Kangsan-Jeon/BigData_Project/README.md

 ## Getting Started

-Our weight can download on [here](https://drive.google.com/open?id=1WWZZ-rciDmJCv4CBwOaFD4l-ZMVb85ZF)
+Our weight was uploaded on [here](https://drive.google.com/open?id=1WWZZ-rciDmJCv4CBwOaFD4l-ZMVb85ZF)

 1. Run the server in your project directory